 I made a trip back to South Africa in October 2016 and this time I had Maria with me.
 The plan was to do a recon trip to check out a couple of new places with the potential for photo workshops, but also to make sure we went to places that we could discover together.

 Limpopo is the northernmost province of South Africa and it is named after the Limpopo River.
 The river is the boundary separating South Africa from Botswana and Zimbabwe.
-The Limpopo River is actually the second largest river in Africa that drains to the Indian Ocean, after the Zambezi River.
+The Limpopo River is actually the second largest river in Africa that drains into the Indian Ocean, after the Zambezi River.

 We then travel another 70km and ended up in Mapungubwe National Park.
 The park has a UNESCO World Heritage, which is understandable when you see the landscape and understand the historical value.
 Sadly we didn’t get the time here that I would have liked due to problem with a car tire.
 I would love to go back to conduct game walks to get a better feeling for the place.